Felon Voting Rights

 I received a letter denying my voter registration due to felony conviction, but I believe this is incorrect.
 Can I dispute this?

-• If you were convicted of a felony but it has been two or more years since your release: you can send a copy of your release paperwork to your county election official.
+• If you were convicted of a felony but you have completed your sentence: you can send a copy of your release paperwork to your county election official.
 If you do not have a copy of your release paperwork, you can reach out to the court in which you were convicted for release documentation.
 You can also reach out to the Secretary of State’s Office at 402-471-2555 or sos.elect@nebraska.gov and we will attempt to identify your date of release.

 • If you had a felony charge that was later amended to a misdemeanor conviction: you can send a copy of your misdemeanor conviction to your county election official.
 If you do not have a copy of your misdemeanor conviction, you can reach out to court in which you were convicted for a copy of your misdemeanor conviction.
 You can also reach out to the Secretary of State’s Office at 402-471-2555 or sos.elect@nebraska.gov and we will attempt to verify the misdemeanor conviction.